luxtorpeda-dev/luxtorpeda/README.md

 ## Configuration

 A configuration json file named `config.json` will be located in the luxtorpeda directory.
-It has the following paramters:
+It has the following parameters:

 - host_url - This is used to determine where the packages.json file is located remotely, for use in automatic updates of this file.
 - should_do_update - If this parameter is set to true, then the packages.json file will be updated automatically.